 The Best Offer option allows you to accept offers from buyers and negotiate a price with them.
-You can use Best Offer on fixed price and Classified Ad listings, and in eBay Motors.
-Best Offer isn't available for auction-style listings.
+You can use Best Offer on fixed price, auction-style and Classified Ad listings, as well as in eBay Motors.

 Best Offer isn't available in every category.
 If Best Offer is not shown as an option when you list your item, it isn't available in the category you've chosen for your item.